Fun Things To Do in Utah in the Winter

 The best thing about winter at Utah National Parks is the solitude and serenity you’ll experience.
 It’s quite the contrast from visiting in the summer months!

-Feel the Magic of The Midway Ice Castle in the Winter
+Midway Ice Castles in the Winter

 Yes, it’s true.
 There is an ice castle in Utah, and it is absolutely magical, especially when it’s illuminated at night.
 This is all thanks to the sculptors who gather yearly and work hard to turn Utah’s ice-covered land into a spectacular castle.